jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 J = \sum_{j\neq y_i} \max(0, score_j - score_{y_i} + 1)
 $$

-If the margin between the score of a class and that of the true label is greater than -1, we add that to the cost.
+If the margin between the score of a class and that of the true label is greater than -1, we add it to the cost.
 For example, a score of (8, 14, 9.5, 10) with the last entry being the true label.

 $$
 J = max(0, 8 - 10 + 1) + max(0, 14 - 10 + 1) + max(0, 9.5 - 10 + 1)